Exponential single server queues in an interactive random environment: Separable queueing-environment systems

-where $Y(t)\in K_{W}$ indicates for the inventory that there is stock on hand for production, and $Y(t)\in K_{B}$ indicates stock-out.
-Note, that the physical environment of the production system includes the replenishment system.
+Note that the physical environment of the production system includes the replenishment system.
 The status of the replenishment server at time $t$ is uniquely determined by the size of the inventory as $b-Y(t)$.